Many of you have noticed that there has been a change in the categories this year in the Nose to Nose Awards.

 What I can say that BlogPaws is giving a lot more people a chance to enter.
 They are including a wide variety of blogs and people for acknowledgement which sounds very positive.

 Future nominees might be little outside the usual range of rescue and cause blogs but they might still be blogs that provide help and inspiration to many.
 There is still a big place for cause blogs at BlogPaws and this is the place, I am sure.

 The four blogs nominated in The Founders’ Award 2018 are introduced below.
-Yes, one of this is indeed US!
 Can you believe how excited I am for the Dash Kitten blog?!